Music

 - Camelot (conductor and music director, high school)

-- King Lizard Revival Jass Band (trumpet, high school) (“Jass” is an early spelling of “Jazz”)
+- King Lizard Revival Jass Band (trumpet) (“Jass” is an early spelling of “Jazz”)

 - Once Again (electric piano, trumpet, high school)